Your Child’s Development: 1 Year (12 Months)

 Article Translations: (Spanish)

 Doctors use certain milestones to tell if a toddler is developing as expected.
-There's a wide range of what's considered normal, so some children gain skills earlier or later than others.
+There's a wide range of what's considered normal, so some children may gain skills earlier or later than others.

 Communication and Language Skills

-- waves goodbye
+- wave goodbye

 Movement and Physical Development

-- precisely picks up objects with thumb and forefinger
+- pick up things like small pieces of food with their thumb and forefinger

 Social and Emotional Development

-- enjoys peekaboo, pat-a-cake, and other social games
+- play pat-a-cake and other games